haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_exercise.md

 	1. Check if the *Processing Toolbox* is active in the top right of the main QGIS window, if not open it by selecting *Processing* > *Toolbox* from the top of the window
 	2. Type “Join attributes by location” into the search bar.
 Select the one that has (Summary) after it.
-	- Read the information about this function
+	- Read the information about this function, what do you think it does?
 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_join_attributes_by_location.png)
 	3. The parameter window for the algorithm opens and here you have to specify what the algorithm does and with what data
 	4. Set the follow values: